mohitUpraity/i-n-d-r-a/README.md

 - Each grid maintains a dynamic, time-aware risk score.
 - Risk evolves based on incident type, severity, frequency, and recency.
 - Overall risk is **calculated at the grid level, not just at a single point**, which better matches how field teams and districts plan interventions.
+- In the full design, **each incoming report is reviewed by an AI-assisted risk engine** that applies custom risk-calculation algorithms and updates the corresponding grid’s risk level.

-This area-first approach aligns with how governments act on **regions**, not individual coordinates, and reflects patterns in disaster-management research where:
+This area-first approach, together with the DIGIPIN-inspired grid system, aligns with how governments act on **regions**, not individual coordinates, and reflects patterns in disaster-management research where:
 - Community-reported data is fused with geospatial zoning; and
 - Decisions are based on vulnerability of zones rather than isolated pins.

-INDRA brings these research-backed ideas into a practical, hackathon-ready implementation for Himalayan states.
+In the current prototype, this AI risk engine is not yet deployed as a live Cloud Function (for billing reasons), but the **full DIGIPIN-inspired grid system and risk algorithms are designed and documented**, and are planned to be enabled in Round 2.

 ---